dujanhung/api-doc-converter/doc.md

 ◧◉delim(','),collumn('1')○
 ```

-represents a list of texts.
+represents a repetitive structure, a list, or a table with delimeter.

 <table><thread><tr><td>
 attributes